-In this article, we will try to concentrate on the DevOps tools that falls into the space of Deployment and before we do that, let us take some time out and understand the very requirement of such tools in the first place.
+In this article, we will try to concentrate on the DevOps tools that fall into the space of Deployment and before we do that, let us take some time out and understand the very requirement of such tools in the first place.
 In today’s world, with IT being spread across various regions of the world, working collaboratively with the counterparts from various locations becomes very important and so does the need for a tool that does the Deployment pretty quick arise.
 These deployment challenges grow bigger in size when the project itself grows or if there are many more counterparts get involved in the actual development process.
 To cater to such needs, there is the concept of Continuous Integration and Continuous Delivery (CI / CD) tools.

-In our previous articles we have gone through in detail about the Continuous Integration tools and the advantages that these tools bring to the table.
+In our previous articles, we have gone through in detail about the Continuous Integration tools and the advantages that these tools bring to the table.
 Now it is the time to understand why Continuous Delivery is also an important feature for an Agile team to progress and scale as time goes.
 With Continuous Delivery part of the CI/CD tool chain, you target to reduce the friction between the deployment and release processes by automating the whole process of build deployment.
 Continuous deployment is an extension of continuous delivery that automatically deploys each build that passes the full test cycle.
 To add to this, Continuous Deployment takes a step further in automatically deploying your build whenever there is a code change.

 Continuous deployment also allows organizations to benefit from consistent early feedback.
 Instead of relying on an individual, the Production deployments can be achieved based on the success that is achieved in the deployment pipeline using any of the below Continuous Deployment tools.
-This becomes yet another advantage of introducing it in to the Production lifecycle.
+This becomes yet another advantage of introducing it into the Production lifecycle.
 Now with this understanding about the Continuous Delivery and Continuous Deployment, let us take a detailed look at each of the tool that falls into this bucket without any further delay.

 Related Page: Introduction to DevOps Tools

 In the earlier sections, we have gone through the need for a Continuous Deployment tool and also the advantages that these tools can bring in to your current Production setup.
-Let us not delay in taking a deeper look at these tools and also to analyze the advantages that these tools bring to the table (should they succeed impressing you and suite your business needs).
+Let us not delay in taking a deeper look at these tools and also to analyze the advantages that these tools bring to the table (should they succeed in impressing you and suite your business needs).

 Capistrano is an open source and also a free tool that is solely used to run scripts on multiple server environments and its main use is to deploy web applications.
 It is an open source tool as mentioned earlier but is written totally in Ruby.
 The documentation for this stool (Capistrano) boasts of its script-ability, its sane and expressive APIs.